• Work

 Commonly known as CES, the show is expected to attract more than 130,000 consumer tech insiders including manufacturers, retailers, media, and more.

 What’s the attraction?
-Well, it’s the one place where the latest technology goes on display for all to see, and it provides a sneak peek at the new gadgets that will be available to consumers in the year ahead.
+Well, it’s the one place where the latest technology goes on display for all to see, and it provides a sneak peek at the new gadgets and trends that will shape the consumer experience in the year ahead.

 While CES does bring with it glorious tech-filled days, it’s also a brutal endeavor filled with massive crowds, endless lines, and it is daunting to navigate the seemingly endless exhibit space.

-For those venturing to their first CES in 2025, here are a few tips that I’ve learned along the way.
+For those venturing to their first CES in 2026, or for veterans looking for a refresher, here are a few survival tips that I’ve learned along the way.

 CES Survival Tip #1: It’s All About the Shoes

 CES is spread over multiple convention centers and countless hotels around the Las Vegas strip.
-While the exhibit halls at the Last Vegas Convention Center (or LVCC) have set hours, chances are your working hours will far exceed those times.
-Opt for sneakers over dress shoes, and layer your clothing to adapt to changing temperatures.
-Regardless of your schedule or planned attire, wear comfortable footwear—it will be crucial to your survival!
+While the exhibit halls at the Las Vegas Convention Center (LVCC) have set hours, chances are your working hours will far exceed those times.
+Opt for sneakers over dress shoes, and layer your clothing to adapt to changing temperatures inside the halls and outside.
+Regardless of your schedule or planned attire, wear comfortable, broken-in footwear—it will be crucial to your survival!

 CES Survival Tip #2: Hydrate, then Hydrate More